airbytehq/airbyte/docs/integrations/sources/surveymonkey.md

 # SurveyMonkey

-This page guides you through the process of setting up the SurveyMonkey source connector.
+Learn how to setup the SurveyMonkey source connector.
+A connector defines what’s required to access an API or a database such as protocol, URL paths to access, the way requests need to be structured, and how to extract records from responses.
+To learn more about connectors see [Core Concepts](https://docs.airbyte.com/using-airbyte/core-concepts/).

 :::note

-OAuth for Survey Monkey is officially supported only for the US.
-We are testing how to enable it in the EU at the moment.
-If you run into any issues, please [reach out to us](mailto:product@airbyte.io) so we can promptly assist you.
+SurveyMonkey only supports OAuth in the US.
+We are testing Oauth enablement in the EU.
+If you encounter any issues, please [reach out to us](mailto:product@airbyte.io) for assistance.

 :::

 <!-- env:oss -->

-## Prerequisites
+## Know before you begin

 **For Airbyte Open Source:**